choward3413/web-scraping-challenge/README.md

 # web-scraping-challenge

-Not really much analyzing happening in this one, but it was pretty fun and an absolute challenge.
+Not really much analyzing happening in this one, but it was pretty fun to see the code run and pas through all the pages, then update.
+This one was absolutely challenging for sure.